 Listed below are the specific requirements for admission to this program.
 It should be understood, however, that only the minimum requirements are given and that admission to this program is a selective process.
 The satisfaction of minimum requirements does not automatically guarantee admission.
-When space is limited, preference may be given to students within the community college's assigned district.
+When space is limited, preference may be given to students within the College's assigned district.

-- Recommended Prerequisites: Satisfactory completion with a grade of "C" or higher in BSC 2085, BSC2085L, BSC2086, BSC2086L, HSC1531, HSC1000, HSC1000L, and HSC1024.
+- Recommended Prerequisites: Satisfactory completion with a grade of "C" or higher in BSC 2085, BSC2085L, BSC2086, BSC2086L, (8 college credits of A&P with labs), HSC1531, HSC1000, HSC1000L, and HSC2520.
 Preference will be given to students who have completed the recommended prerequisites or are currently enrolled with a satisfactory grade. - Students who are validated as currently certified as a surgical technologist (CST) may apply for entry as outlined in the current application packet.
-The on-site lab will be the third full week of June and/or September each year.
-Send e-mail request for exact dates.
+The on-site lab will be offered twice each year. - Complete the application process satisfactorily as outlined in the selection package including requirements specified by the clinical site.